LandrumTrev/book-reporter/README.md

 Currently there is no feature to allow transfer of Topics and/or Resources to other Projects; this feature is planned for inclusion in future versions.

 __edit a Project__
-*click on the > button to the right of your Project name to go to your Project's workspace*
+*click on the > button to the right of your Project name to go to your Project's WORKSPACE:*
-To create a new Project, enter a Project name in the "create a new Project" field and click the book icon button.
-Spaces allowed in Project, Topic, and Resource names; just not in Usernames.

 _________________________________________________

 #### Projects WORKSPACE

 __Project editor__
-*use the Project editor window with word processor formatting options to compose your book, paper, report, or other type of Project*
+*use the Project editor window with word processor to compose your book, paper, report, or other Project*
 Your Project will be auto-saved anytime you click outside the Project editor window; no need to click a "save" button.
 Click on the "editor" button in the menu to show/hide the editor if you want to view the Topics and Resources list full screen.

 __Topics and Resources list__